wavesplatform/docs.wavesplatform/docs/en/waves-node/node-api/api-key.md

 # API Key

-To use [node API](/en/waves-node/node-api/) you need to provide hashed [API key](https://en.wikipedia.org/wiki/Application_programming_interface_key) and set other parameters in the [REST API Settings](/en/waves-node/node-configuration#rest-api-settings) section of the node configuration file.
-Some API functions require original API Key (not the the hashed value) to be provided in HTTP request.
+[Node API](/en/waves-node/node-api/) private methods require [API key](https://en.wikipedia.org/wiki/Application_programming_interface_key) to be provided in HTTP request.
+Node owner can set API key and other API parameters in the [REST API Settings](/en/waves-node/node-configuration#rest-api-settings) section of the node configuration file.

 Your node API key is very important just like the [seed phrase](/en/blockchain/glossary#secret-phrase) and the wallet password.

+**Note:** The API key is transmitted in the HTTP header as unprotected plain text.
+An attacker can intercept your network transit and use it to steal your assets!
+It is highly important to protect the transmission using HTTPS or SSH port forwarding.

-## To Generate API Key Hash
+## Generate API Key Hash

 1. Create unique string value that you will use as `API key`.